Republicans see Latino voters in Nevada as key to retaking the White House in 2024

 Nevada has had a slower economic recovery than much of the rest of the country because of its reliance on the hospitality and tourism industries.
 And Latinos have felt the brunt of that because of the high numbers employed in the service sector.

-Latinos, who make up 20 percent of the electorate in Nevada, have long been regarded as a key constituency for Democrats, but Republicans sense an opportunity here where economic concerns are front and center.
+Latinos, who make up 20% of the electorate in Nevada, have long been regarded as a key constituency for Democrats, but Republicans sense an opportunity here where economic concerns are front and center.

 So, former President Donald Trump is courting Latino voters in this key battleground state, while at the same time railing about an invasion at the southern border.